tgulacsi/dbfexport/README.md

 # dbf exporter
-Export content of your dbf file int sql/csv.
+Command-line program for exporting then content of your dbf file int sql/csv.
+Compiles anywhere where Go compiler is supported.
+Pre-built binaries for Windows, Mac and Linux!

 # Usage